11 Ladder Safety Tips You Need to Know

 Set the ladder’s feet on a non-slip carpet or plywood board staked to the ground for stability.

-You can also secure the ladder using unique ladder straps for additional stability or get someone to hold the ladder in place as you use it.
-Learn more about how to secure a ladder for highest level of safety.
+You can also secure the ladder using unique straps for additional stability or get someone to hold it in place as you use it.

 6. Cover the top ends of the ladder

-If you are using an extension ladder to access high walls, remember that it can slide against the wall or siding its placed on.
-You can tie some old socks or rugs on either side of the ladder to prevent skidding.
+If you use an extension ladder to access high walls, remember that it can slide against the wall or slide it on.

 7. Use rubber shoes when climbing a ladder